 Full ownership once the equity loan and mortgage have been repaid.

 England only.
 There are other home ownership schemes in Scotland, Wales and Northern Ireland.

-Help to Buy is a government scheme that helps first-time buyers get onto the property ladder with a 5% deposit (subject to eligibility, terms and conditions).
+Help to Buy: Equity Loan is a government scheme that helps first-time buyers get onto the property ladder with a 5% deposit (subject to eligibility, terms and conditions).

 It’s available on new-build homes, which can come at a premium cost.
 But who doesn’t love buying something new and shiny?
 The property must be from a Help to Buy-registered builder.

 The scheme is only open to first-time buyers and regional property price caps have also been introduced, which we explain fully below.
-The current scheme will run until March 2023.

 To be eligible you need to: